How Long Is EMT Training? Complete Timeline from Zero to Certified

 Start Working (Immediate)

-• Work settings: Ambulance services, fire departments, hospitals
+• Work settings: Ambulance services, fire departments, hospitals, event medicine, and interfacility transport

 Frequently Asked Questions